Skip to Content

 Just in time for holiday shopping, booking holiday travel, and whatever else your heart desires.
 Because all three personal versions of the Southwest credit card have a 60,000 point bonus!

 Update: The credit card offer in this post is no longer available.
-The new offer is 50,000 points after spending $1,000 on purchases in the first three months.
+The new offer is 50,000 points after spending $1,000 on purchases in the first three months of account opening.
 Check our credit card page for the latest offers.

 Remember when Oprah said, “You get a car!
 You get a car!” to her entire studio audience?
 Today Chase is saying “You get 50,000 points!
 You get 50,000 points!
 You get 50,000 points!”